-A picardy third is a major tonic chord that happens at the end of a song in a minor key.
+A picardy third is a major tonic chord that is written into the end of a song in a minor key.
 This happens when you raise the usual minor third in a tonic chord to a major third, creating the major chord that is interesting and unexpected by the listener.

-While this method of chord progression was used before the official term was coined, the name Picard third was created by composer Jean-Jacques Rousseau in the 1760s.
+While this method of chord progression was used before the official term was coined, the name Picardy Third was created by composer Jean-Jacques Rousseau in the 1760s.
 Picardy is a historically rich region of France where a lot of church music was being composed using this chord change at the end of each piece.

 It is rumored that this name was created as a joke and not meant to be taken seriously or used academically, but it just stuck, especially in the first half of the 18th century.